sarthak-wadhawan/linear-reg/README.md

 # linear-reg
-- This linear regression class has 3 functions:
+- This linear regression class provides the option to tune the hyperparameters without worrying about overfitting, it has 3 functions:
 #### Fit Function:
 This is where all the math happens
 #### Predict Function: